Ever struggle to sleep at night? Now is the time to have a good night’s sleep.

 3. Taking naps late in the afternoons or evenings

-Napping can boost our mood, reduce stress and all that good stuff, but taking naps late afternoon or evenings can affect our ability to sleep at night when we most need it.
+Napping can boost our mood, and reduce stress, and all that good stuff, but taking naps late afternoon or evening can affect our ability to sleep at night when we most need it.
 So as tempting as it may be, try to avoid it.

 4. Consumption of caffeine late at night